-- Cognac – Like whiskey and vodka, cognac has 69 calories per ounce but this one has two grams fat.
-Per shot of 1.5 ounce gives you 104 calories plus three grams carbs.
+- Cognac – Like whiskey and vodka, cognac has 69 calories per ounce but this one has two grams of fat.
+Per shot of 1.5 ounces gives you 104 calories plus three grams of carbs.

-- Tequila – Tequila has the same amount of calories has cognac, whiskey and vodka at 69 calories per ounce and 104 calories per shot glass.
-But it has much higher carbs at eight grams per 1.5 ounce serving.
+- Tequila – Tequila has the same amount of calories as cognac, whiskey, and vodka at 69 calories per ounce and 104 calories per shot glass.
+But it has much higher carbs at eight grams per 1.5 ounces serving.

 It would also be a good idea to take note of these figures:

-- Light beer – This one only has nine calories per ounce and 0.5 grams carbs, which means a 12-ounce serving gives you 108 calories and six grams carbs.
+- Light beer – This one only has nine calories per ounce and 0.5 grams of carbs, which means a 12-ounce serving gives you 108 calories and six grams of carbs.

-- Draft beer – Draft beer contains 12 calories per ounce and 1.1 grams carbs.
-Drinking a typical serving of 12 ounces gives you 144 calories and 13.2 grams carbs.
+- Draft beer – Draft beer contains 12 calories per ounce and 1.1 grams of carbs.
+Drinking a typical serving of 12 ounces gives you 144 calories and 13.2 grams of carbs.

 - Lager – Lager also has 1.1 grams cars but a little higher on caloric content at 14 per ounce.
 Downing a 12-ounce serving packs in 168 calories and 13.2 grams.